 Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for General Employees Retirement Fund Coordinated and Basic Plan members.
-The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
+Two methods are used to compute benefits for General Employees Retirement Plan Coordinated and Basic Plan members.
+Members hired prior to July 1, 1989, receive the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
 Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
 The annuity accrual rate for a Coordinated Plan member is 1.2 percent of average salary for each of the first ten years of service and 1.7 percent for each remaining year.
 Under Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.
-For Public Employees Police and Fire Fund members, the annuity accrual rate is 3.0 percent of average salary for each year of service.
-For Public Employees Correctional Fund members, the annuity accrual rate is 1.9 percent of average salary for each year of service.
+Only Method 2 is used for members hired after June 30, 1989.
+Minneapolis Employees Retirement Fund members have an annuity accrual rate of 2.0 percent of average salary for each of the first ten years of service and 2.5 percent for each remaining year.
+For Public Employees Police and Fire Plan members, the annuity accrual rate is 3.0 percent of average salary for each year of service.
+For Public Employees Correctional Plan members, the annuity accrual rate is 1.9 percent of average salary for each year of service.